Advertisement

 Telling someone you have depression can be very difficult, but having the condition doesn’t mean you are weak.
 Tell your loved one you want to set up some time to chat and be prepared to answer their questions.

 Nasche usually sees two types of reactions when her patients tell their loved ones that they are depressed.
-Sometimes it's love and support; other times, people think depression is just laziness.
+Many times, it's love and support.
+But since depression is frequently misunderstood, some people have questions or unexpected responses.
 “No matter how educated the person is, some people just don’t believe in depression,” says Nasche.
-She always gives her patients the option to bring their loved one into a therapy session.
-Ask your doctor about this if it seems like the right decision for you.
+She always gives people the option to bring their loved one into a therapy session.
+Ask your HCP about this if it seems like the right decision for you.

 7 / 10